Ciphey/Ciphey/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:
 1. What input did you use?
 2. What flags / arguments did you use?

+**Verbose Output**
+Run Ciphey with `ciphey -vvv` and paste the results (either as a file, or copied & pasted) into the GitHub issue comment.

 **Expected behavior**
 A clear and concise description of what you expected to happen.